 - By Road: Road transport is the most popular way of reaching the Dambulla golden cave temple.
 Dambulla is well connected with all corners of the island and there are direct buses to Dambulla from major cities such as Kandy, Jaffna and Colombo.

-Distance to cover on this Sri Lanka cultural tour 115 km
+The distance to cover on this Sri Lanka cultural tour is 115 km

 The duration of the trip to Kandy from the airport is 3 hours

-The mountainous terrain in the middle of the island passed on from the hands of Sri Lanka monarchy to those of the representatives of British east India company is often tagged as the cultural centre of Sri Lanka.
+The mountainous terrain in the middle of the island passed on from the hands of the Sri Lanka monarchy to those of the representatives of the British East India Company is often tagged as the cultural centre of Sri Lanka.

 Historical facts about Kandy

-Kandy is among the most important cultural places in Sri Lanka and Kandy houses the most sacred Buddhist temple in the island, popularly known as tooth relic temple, where left eye tooth Buddha resides.
-The history of temples goes back to a monarchy, and it was the last kingdom of Sri Lankan monarchy, Kandy was founded by King Vikrama Bahu 3 (1267-1301 AD) and it remained as the capital of Sri Lanka until 1815 AD.
+Kandy is among the most important cultural places in Sri Lanka and Kandy houses the most sacred Buddhist temple on the island, popularly known as the tooth relic temple, where the left-eye tooth Buddha resides.
+The history of temples goes back to a monarchy, and it was the last kingdom of the Sri Lankan monarchy, Kandy was founded by King Vikrama Bahu 3 (1267-1301 AD) and it remained the capital of Sri Lanka until 1815 AD.

-Sri Lanka mountain is nestled in the middle of the island and rising up to 2524 meters above sea-level.
+Sri Lanka mountain is nestled in the middle of the island and rises up to 2524 meters above sea level.
 Kandy is a beautiful city surrounded by misty hills and tea plantations.
 The city itself boasts to have a large extent of green cover with Udawattakele sanctuary.
-The Kandy lake is a striking feature of Kandy and it adds beauty to the city while protecting the city from floodwater.
-A boat tour at Kandy lake allows you to spot many avian fauna species as well as animals such as monitors and tortoise.
+Kandy lake is a striking feature of Kandy and it adds beauty to the city while protecting the city from floodwater.
+A boat tour at Kandy lake allows you to spot many avian fauna species as well as animals such as monitors and tortoises.